 €€€€ | Michelin Star | Restaurant and Cooking School | Galway City

-Aniar is on the same street as Dela restaurant and Tartare cafe and wine bar.
-It’s a paradise street for foodies, where you’ll find yourself for the majority of your meals – if you’re lucky.
-The owner and head chef of Aniar, JP McMahon, wrote one of my favorite cookbooks, The Irish Cookbook, which sits pretty on top of my bookcase (and I’m sure the bookcases of many others).
+Aniar is on the same street as Dela restaurant.
+It’s a paradise street for foodies and where you’ll find yourself for the majority of your meals—if you’re lucky.
+The owner and head chef of Aniar, JP McMahon, wrote one of my favorite cookbooks, The Irish Cookbook.
 McMahon and his team know everything there is to know about Irish cooking, both old and new.
-Therefore, they run Aniar as a homage to west Irish cuisine.
+They run Aniar as a homage to west Irish cuisine.

 Address: Dominick Street, Galway city